wp-plugins/wp-piwik/readme.txt

 *This plugin is not created or provided by the Piwik project team.*

-Languages: English, German, Albanian, Azerbaijani, Belorussian, Dutch, French, Greek, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian
+Languages: English, German, Albanian, Azerbaijani, Belorussian, Dutch, French, Greek, Italian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian

 *Note: If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)*